talorlik/assignment/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+##Known issues

+1. Page content not expanding to fill window.
+2. Routing issue: on refresh page is lost due to loss of authorisation.
+3. Bottom counter does not reflect true remaining items.